-Our board of directors adopted a Code of Business Conduct and Ethics in June 2021 in connection with our initial public offering.
+Our board of directors adopted a Code of Business Conduct and Ethics in June 2021 in connection with our initial public offering and reaffirmed the Code of Business Conduct and Ethics in March 2023.
 The Code of Business Conduct and Ethics applies to all of our employees, officers (including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions), agents and representatives, including directors and consultants.